 Sweet Corn Pudding was one of my favorite childhood desserts.
 This simple dessert can be prepared in minutes with only five ingredients, most of which are pantry staples.
 Over here, most people use canned coconut milk.
 This is very convenient and it is always good to have a couple of cans in the pantry.
 In Malaysia, coconut milk was always and still is hand squeezed at home from freshly grated coconut.
 The Vege Man who came door-to-door in his van always had a supply of grated coconut.
 Yes, it was most convenient and stay-at-home moms seldom had to leave the house.
 Even groceries were delivered to the door, usually on a motor bike at no extra charge.
 However, with the advent of supermarket chains, this personal service is not common place these days but I digress…

 Back in Malaysia, we had a lot of goodies from the United Kingdom.
-I grew up on Smarties, Rowntrees fruit pastilles, Marmite, Garibaldi biscuits, and Jacob’s cream crackers to name a few.
+I grew up with Smarties, Rowntrees fruit pastilles, Marmite, Garibaldi biscuits, and Jacob’s cream crackers to name a few.
 In the kitchen, Mom used Bird’s custard powder to make sweet corn pudding.
 During my trip to the UK last summer, I promised myself that I was going to get me some of that custard powder among other things.

 I made this dessert once before in March last year but used Jell-O Cook & Serve custard.
 It was a little firmer and more jelly-like with a smoother surface.
 Turned out better than I expected.
 To go to the post, please click on the picture.